 San Francisco's New $2 Billion Transit Center Is Shut Down Over Cracked Beam

-San Francisco officials have temporarily shut down the city's huge new transit center, after a crack was spotted in a steel beam in the ceiling.
+San Francisco officials have temporarily shut down the city's huge new transit center after a crack was spotted in a steel beam in the ceiling.
 Structural engineers are now inspecting all the beams in the Salesforce Transit Center — which opened just a month ago, at a cost of more than $2.1 billion.

 The crack was discovered early Tuesday, but the shutdown wasn't ordered until hours later, forcing more than 30 bus lines to be redirected as the afternoon rush hour began.
 A key underpass along the side of the building was also closed, snarling area traffic.